 Virtual Open Events

-Unfortunately with the covid restrictions that are already in place, we cannot hold our usual open events at this time.
+Unfortunately with the covid restrictions that were in place and the lockdowns, we did not invite visitors into school or hold our usual open events at this time.

 What do they have to eat at snack time?